-GROUND LAMB, Extremely versatile from 100% Heritage Tunis breed — Three 1lb packs
+GROUND LAMB, Extremely versatile from the best cuts of our 100% Heritage breeds — Three 1lb packs

 Ground Lamb Three 1lb packs Tunis

 Ground lamb should be a staple of any meat-lovers repertoire: the burgers are extraordinary, and as a ragu for pasta (pappardelle, please!) it is a stone-cold classic.
 Also lamb meatballs, lamb chili, and of course, as the foundation for Shepherd’s Pie, the greatest pub food of them all!
-Consuming ground meat is the best way to ensure a true nose-to-tail, sustainable farming system because our ground consists of all the best lamb cuts mixed together.
-So when you are flipping those lamb burgers, you are also helping to promote the best agriculture practices.
+Consuming ground meat is the best way to ensure a true nose-to-tail, sustainable farming system because it uses the remainder of all the best cuts.